Scheduled MonumentsEnglandGlastonbury lake village

 What is Glastonbury lake village?

-Glastonbury Lake Village is an Iron Age settlement located in the Somerset Levels near Glastonbury.
+Glastonbury Lake Village is a prehistoric settlement located near Glastonbury in Somerset, dating to the Iron Age period, approximately the 1st century BCE.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006156.

 Who is responsible for protecting Glastonbury lake village?